xhyrom/discord-datamining/data/articles/normal/articles/12612888127767/content.md

 <h3 id="01H7GS346K149V3V2H2VK55MF4"><span style="color: #434343;" data-darkreader-inline-color="">This experimental feature is only available to a limited number of communities!</span></h3>
-<h3 id="01H7GS346KYP8JTHNKNNV1YWAE"><span style="color: #434343;" data-darkreader-inline-color="">Soundboard is only available to play on the desktop app.
-Mobile app users will be able to hear sounds played through Soundboard but not play sounds themselves.<br></span></h3>
 <p>What’s that sound?
 Is it a bird?
 Is it a plane?
 No, it’s your friend smashing the button with the airhorn sound in the server’s <strong>Soundboard</strong>!
 Soundboard is your way to react in a Discord voice channel with brief audio clips.
 Learn more about how you can use Soundboard below. </p>
 <p><span class="wysiwyg-font-size-large"><strong>What this article covers: </strong></span></p>
 <ul>